 When you have no rule over your own spirit, you are like a city that is broken down and without walls [Prov 25:28].
 You must rebuild your wall.
-Many of us have seen our lives like a broken down city and now without walls.
+Many of us have seen our lives like a broken down city and one without walls.
 Everything and anything gets to us.
 Our lives just become a total wreck.

 When you find yourself like that, you have no power to fight and no power to rebuild.
 Yet, you need to rebuild your wall and rebuild your city.
-Inside of Jerusalem was the temple which was rebuilt in Ezra.
+Inside of Jerusalem was the temple which was rebuilt in the book of Ezra.
 Likewise, your body is the temple of the Holy Ghost and you need to rebuild.
 It takes a tremendous amount of effort to rebuild your wall once it has fallen down and to strengthen your city once it is broken down.
 But you can do it.
 In rebuilding the wall:

-You must realize why the wall fell – Neh 1:6-7 – you must see your sin and contribution to the mess your life is in.
+You must realize why the wall fell – Neh 1:6-7 – you must see your sin and your contribution to the mess your life is in.
 God’s not to blame and neither is anyone else.
 If you convince yourself that someone else is to blame you will wait around for them to fix it.
-And by now you ought to know that will never happen.
+And by now, you ought to know that will never happen.
 It hasn’t happened yet.
 You broke it down and you must rebuild it.

 You must assess the damage to the wall – Neh 2:13-15 – to rebuild your wall you must see where the damage is.
 You must address the specific areas of weakness.
 That takes some real soul searching.
 With God’s help you can locate every place that needs to be repaired [Ps 139:23-24].